realh/ProtobufKMM/README.md

 Generates classes in the Android module implementing the above GrpClient interfaces, converting the data types to and from their JVM implementation counterparts.
-Where entity names have a suffix of `GrpcClient` above, the Android implementations have a suffix of `AndroidGrpcClient`.
+Where entity names have a suffix of `GrpcClient` above, the Android implementations have a suffix of `GrpcAndroidClient`.

 ### protoc-gen-kmm-grpc-ios (TODO)